Well I Finally got my EOS-M a few days ago

 AV is about at automated as I like to get and even then it does my head in sometimes.

-I did play with the video a little it looks ok the stm auto focus in video would be better if it stopped hunting after it locked onto its subject however it just hunts in and out of focus constantly, not sure if this can be fixed with firmware.
+I did play with the video a little it looks ok, the STM auto focus in video would be better if it stopped hunting after it locked onto its subject however it just hunts in and out of focus constantly and never gets settled down, not sure if this can be fixed with firmware.
 One would think if the face detection was enabled once it had acquired the selected subject it would stay acquired but it still hunts.
+My feeling is that this must be able to be fixed in firmware, whether or not it actually does get fixed is another story.

 So My Brief summary